View the current warnings for Victoria

 - Weather

-- Partly cloudy.
-The chance of a thunderstorm in the morning.
+- Cloudy.
+Near 100% chance of showers.
+The chance of a thunderstorm in the morning and afternoon.
+Possible small hail in the morning.

 Please be awareWind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.